Boring work first

 - documentation and change summaries

-This is also where the org-level hoard gets seeded, almost as a side effect.
+This is also where the org-level hoard gets seeded.
 The boring work is the work that produces the small, well-understood, already-survived examples that an agent can recombine from later.
-You can’t really build that hoard out of thin air.
 You build it by letting the tool do the boring stuff first, and keeping the bits that worked.

-None of this is cowardice though, and it’s worth saying that out loud because the “start small” framing usually gets dismissed as it.
-It isn’t.
-It’s how review muscles get stronger before they have to deal with high-stakes diffs.
-It’s how the org actually finds out what the tools are good at on its own systems, with its own conventions, against its own controls — instead of guessing based on someone else’s blog post.
-Skip this step and you end up in one of the two failure modes from the top of the post.
-Frozen, or flooded.
+Starting small is how review muscles get stronger before they have to deal with high-stakes diffs.
+It’s how the team actually finds out what the tools are good at on its own systems, instead of guessing based on someone else’s blog post.
+Skip this step and you risk ending up in one of the two common failure modes: frozen or flooded.

 One more benefit that is not obvious.
-The boring work is also where downstream bottlenecks like review, audit and approval are least under pressure.
-Cheap iterations on cheap work.
+The boring work is where downstream bottlenecks like review, audit and approval are least under pressure.
 Mistakes get caught by the existing processes without anyone having to invent new ones.
-And the whole exercise builds the kind of evidence trail that makes the harder adoption conversations later much easier.
-“We tried it here first, here is what happened, here is what we kept, here is what we threw away”.
+And the whole exercise builds muscle memory that makes more ambitious work easier.

 Boring first.